MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Invoke-MgBetaForwardUserMessage.md

 ## SYNOPSIS
 Forward a message using either JSON or MIME format.
-When using JSON format, you can:n- Specify either a comment or the **body** property of the `message` parameter.
+When using JSON format, you can:\n- Specify either a comment or the **body** property of the `message` parameter.
-Specifying both will return an HTTP 400 Bad Request error.n- Specify either the `toRecipients` parameter or the **toRecipients** property of the `message` parameter.
+Specifying both will return an HTTP 400 Bad Request error.\n- Specify either the `toRecipients` parameter or the **toRecipients** property of the `message` parameter.
 Specifying both or specifying neither will return an HTTP 400 Bad Request error.
-When using MIME format:n- Provide the applicable Internet message headers and the MIME content, all encoded in **base64** format in the request body.n- Add any attachments and S/MIME properties to the MIME content.
+When using MIME format:\n- Provide the applicable Internet message headers and the MIME content, all encoded in **base64** format in the request body.\n- Add any attachments and S/MIME properties to the MIME content.
 This method saves the message in the **Sent Items** folder.
 Alternatively, create a draft to forward a message, and send it later.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Invoke-MgForwardUserMessage](/powershell/module/Microsoft.Graph.Users.Actions/Invoke-MgForwardUserMessage?view=graph-powershell-v1.0)

 ## SYNTAX